Robot Lending Library

 Priority is given to registered teams with FIRST® LEGO® League or Robofest.

-Our Lending Library has NXT Robot Kits.
-We are currently updating our Robot Lending Library List.
+Our Lending Library has NXT & EV3 Robot Kits.
+We continue to update our Robot Lending Library List.
 If you are interested in requesting a loaner Robot, please read below.

 We are grateful to ACOA, NSCC, Michelin and Nova Scotia Economic and Rural Development and Tourism for their support for this project.